58% of people age 53 to 71 have estate planning documents that will help manage their estate in the event of POA after death.

 If a person is assigned non-durable power of attorney, their duty expires when the principal becomes incapacitated.
 When is power of attorney valid after death the principal of incapable of handling their own affairs, a non-durable power of attorney is power of attorney good after death and no longer valid.

 On the other hand, a durable power of attorney would continue in their role despite incapacitation.
 This type of power of attorney doesn’t provide authority over life or death health care decisions.
 And although it provides a broader range of powers, it also expires upon death.
+Want to know how much does it cost to exhume a body and move it?
+Here you may go.

 Need Legal Help?